Diane Carlson Evans

-Diane Carlson Evans (born 1946) is a former nurse in the United States Army during the Vietnam War and the founder of the Vietnam Women's Memorial Foundation, which established the Vietnam Women's Memorial located at the Vietnam Veterans Memorial on the National Mall in Washington, D.C.
+Diane Carlson Evans (November 10, 1946 – May 20, 2026) was a nurse in the United States Army during the Vietnam War and the founder of the Vietnam Women's Memorial Foundation, which established the Vietnam Women's Memorial located at the Vietnam Veterans Memorial on the National Mall in Washington, D.C.
 In 1984, with the help of Minneapolis Sculptor Rodger M. Brodin, and Vietnam veterans Donna-Marie Boulay and Gerald C. Bender, the Vietnam Women's Memorial Project was founded.
 Evans initiated and led the effort to completion.

 Biography

 Military service

-Carlson Evans was born and raised on a dairy farm in rural Minnesota and graduated from nursing school in Minneapolis, Minnesota.
+Carlson Evans was born Diane Althea Carlson in Buffalo, Minnesota, on November 10, 1946.
+She was raised on a dairy farm in rural Minnesota and graduated from nursing school in Minneapolis, Minnesota.
 Upon graduation, she joined the Army Nurse Corps and served in Vietnam, at age 21, in 1968–1969.
 She served in the burn unit of the 36th Evacuation Hospital in Vung Tau and at Pleiku in the 71st Evacuation Hospital, 30 miles from the Cambodian border in the Central Highlands, just 10 to 20 minutes by helicopter from the field.
 Including her one year in Vietnam, Carlson Evans completed a total of 6 years in the Army Nurse Corps.